cappypopp/wordpress-docker-bedrock-impetus-starter/README.md

 5. **Building for Production:**

-- Run yarn build or npm run build to create production assets
+- Run npm run build to create production assets
 - This will:
   - Minify CSS/JS
   - Optimize images